Kireedam (1989 film): Plot

-Achuthan Nair, an honest and sincere police constable, has a loving family consisting of his wife Ammu, two sons and two daughters.
-Achuthan Nair wants his elder son Sethumadhavan to become a police inspector.
-He has a cordial and amiable relationship with his son.
-Sethu is engaged to Devi, the daughter of Krishnan Nair, his maternal uncle.
-One day, for charging a petty case against the son of a Member of Legislative Assembly, Achuthan Nair is transferred to Ramapuram police station and his family moves with him.
+Achuthan Nair, an honest police constable, lives with his wife Ammu, two sons and two daughters.
+He maintains an amicable and close bond with his elder son, Sethumadhavan, and aspires to see him become an inspector.
+Sethu is engaged to Devi, his maternal cross cousin.
+After filing a minor charge against the son of a local MLA, Achuthan Nair is transferred to the Ramapuram police station as a punishment, prompting his family to relocate with him.